We wrote the definitive guide on culture. Download it now.Grab your free copy

 These underlying structures determine which elements ultimately reach the surface.
 Here’s an image to help:

 Source: Edward T. Hall

-In the cultural iceberg model, an organization can only shape its culture by addressing its invisible aspects.
-If your team wants a behavioural or cultural change, it needs to recognize the hidden aspects at work:
+In the cultural iceberg model, an organisation can only shape its culture by addressing its invisible aspects.
+If your team wants a behavioural or cultural change, it needs to recognise the hidden aspects at work: